-- A. Faculty will submit final grades to the departmental area dean or director for review immediately upon completion of the course. - B. Once the dean or director reviews the grades, as listed on the attendance roster, the final grades will be posted under the supervision of the appropriate Continuing Education director. - C. Each director is responsible for verification of completeness of attendance rosters and for providing accurate information in the audit files.
+- A. Faculty will submit final grades upon completion of the course. - B. Faculty will submit attendance rosters and final grades to the departmental area dean or director for review immediately upon completion of the course. - C. Once the dean or director reviews the grades, as listed on the attendance roster, the final grades will be posted under the supervision of the appropriate Continuing Education director. - D. Each director is responsible for verification of completeness of attendance rosters and for providing accurate information in the audit files.